Zygarde641/Portfolio/README.md

 # Arjun Srivastava — Portfolio

-An interactive developer portfolio built as an instrument panel: a music-reactive geodesic sphere, canvas-drawn 3D wireframes, and a horizontal-scroll deck of sections.
+Welcome to my interactive developer portfolio built as an instrument panel: a music-reactive geodesic sphere, canvas-drawn 3D wireframes, and a horizontal-scroll deck of sections.
 Black, red `#ff3333`, and fast.

 </div>